AliceO2Group/ControlWorkflows/README.md

     4. Add the variable `dpl_workflow` and set it to the name of the workflow
     1. Add the variable `log_task_output` and set it to `all` to make sure you can see the output of the tasks in the Infologger.
     4. Do not enable QC but enable DD.
-    5. Run and check that everything is fine
+    5. Run and check that it starts and stops without failures.
 4. Add the new scripts, if any, to `scripts/generate-all-dpl-workflows.sh`